LyricFinancial/integration-guides/documentation/docs/11_Server_Integration/01_Apis/02_create_financial_record_file_sets.md

 ### Asynchronous Mode

-If you are using Async Mode, be sure to include the exact same ASYNC_TOKEN for all related API calls.
+If you are using Async Mode, be sure to include the exact same 'async-token' for all related API calls.
 For details, see [Client Registration](!Server_Integration/Apis/upsert_client).

 ### JSON vs CSV vs Protobuf